alihussain03/Software-Design-And-Architecture-Specialization/DesignPatterns/README.md

             - Client
         - **Bridge Pattern**
         - **Composite Pattern**
+            - The Composite pattern is a structural design pattern that allows you to compose objects into tree structures to represent part-whole hierarchies.
+The Composite pattern is useful when you need to work with objects that form a part-whole hierarchy.
+For example,
+                - if you have a class that represents a file system, you might have a set of classes that represent files and directories.
+The Composite pattern allows you to treat files and directories in the same way, making it easier to work with them.
+                - The Composite pattern is also useful when you need to work with objects that have a recursive structure.
+For example, if you have a class that represents a company, you might have a set of classes that represent departments and employees.
+The Composite pattern allows you to treat departments and employees in the same way, making it easier to work with them.
+                - it can be use When you want to reduce code duplication by handling both simple and complex elements uniformly.
+            - Component
+                - Leaf: A Leaf is an end object in the structure.
+It does not contain any children.
+Example: In a File System, a File is a Leaf because it cannot contain other files or folders.
+                - Composite: A Composite is an object that can contain other objects.
+It can contain both Leaf and Composite objects.
+Example: In a File System, a Folder is a Composite because it can contain other files and folders.
         - **Decorator Pattern**
         - **Facade Pattern**
             - The façade design pattern attempts to provide a single, simplified interface for client classes to